marcojakob/dart-dnd/README.md

 * `acceptor`: Is used to determine which `Draggable`s will be accepted by this `Dropzone`.
 If none is specified, all `Draggable`s will be accepted.

+* `overClass`: Is the css class set to the dropzone element when an accepted draggable is dragged over it.
+If set to null, no such css class is added.

-* `overClass`: Is the css class set to the dragged element during a drag.
+* `invalidClass`: Is the css class set to the dropzone element when a not-accepted draggable is dragged over it.
 If set to null, no such css class is added.

 ### Dropzone Events